 - Did Not Die That Way: We are told that Annemarie's older sister Lise was killed when she was hit by a car near the beginning of the Nazi occupation of Denmark.
-At the end of the book, Annemarie's parents tell her the truth: Lise was a member of La Résistance.
+At the end of the book, Annemarie's parents tell her the truth Lise was a member of La Résistance.
 She was hit by a car, but it was a car driven by Nazis who deliberately ran her down as she tried to flee from them.

 - Dramatic Necklace Removal: The Nazis are coming, and Annemarie realizes that Ellen still has her Star of David necklace on, so she yanks it off just in time.
-However, she warns her that it will hurt, and at the end, she asks her father to fix it so she may wear it herself until Ellen comes back.
+However, she warns her that it will hurt, and in the end, she asks her father to fix it so she may wear it herself until Ellen comes back.

 - Dye or Die: Peter has red hair, so he must wear a hat to keep the Nazis from discovering him.

-- La Résistance: The Danish Resistance
+- La Résistance: The Danish Resistance.

 - Make It Look Like an Accident: Lise died because she was hit by a car.
-In the end, it is revealed that she was intentionally hit by the Nazis, because she was part of La Résistance
+In the end, it is revealed that she was intentionally hit by the Nazis because she was part of La Résistance.

 - Obfuscating Stupidity: Annemarie and Mrs. Johansen do this when dealing with the Nazis.